TCoder920/encompliance-project/encompliance-frontend/README.md

 - Document upload functionality for custom compliance documents
 - User dashboard for tracking compliance activities

+## Document Storage

+All documents (PDFs) uploaded through the application are stored in the `encompliance-documents` directory at the root of the project.
+The frontend communicates with the backend API to upload, retrieve, and manage these documents.

+Document metadata (filename, upload date, etc.) is stored in the PostgreSQL database, but the actual files are stored in the `encompliance-documents` directory with timestamped filenames to prevent collisions.

 ## AI Integration

-The application supports integration with real AI models through the OpenAI API.
+The application integrates with AI models through the OpenAI API.
 To enable this feature:

 1. Create a `.env` file in the root directory (copy from `.env.example`)
 2. Add your OpenAI API key: